sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 4: Committing new images into the branch.</figcaption>
 </figure>

 Step 4: Next, navigate to the designated folder you have been informed of.
-The directory will be in the format/collections/[COLLECTION_NAME]/[SUB-COLLECTION_NAME].
+The directory will be in the format /collections/[COLLECTION_NAME]/[SUB-COLLECTION_NAME].
 In this example it would be /collections/\_technologies/analytics.

 <figure style="text-align: center">
   <img